crmathieu/Orbital/README.md

 	controls.py:	Orbital controller class used in the "Orbital Control" user interface planetsdata.py:	Orbital elements for major planets and belts

-To launch the application, go to the folder where you downloaded the project and type:

-	> python2.7.exe solarsys.py

 Note: There is a bug in the autoscale feature in vpython.
 If you are in a very expansive view that includes far objects such as dwarf planets and also closer to the sun objects like inner planets, unchecking the far objects and refreshing the scene may "autoscale" you back inside the sun (even though everything looks black).
 To eliminate the problem, simply perform a zoom out.